metashell/metashell/3rd/templight/llvm/docs/LangRef.rst

 ----------------------------

 LLVM supports inline assembler expressions (as opposed to :ref:`Module-Level Inline Assembly <moduleasm>`) through the use of a special value.
-This value represents the inline assembler as a string (containing the instructions to emit), a list of operand constraints (stored as a string), a flag that indicates whether or not the inline asm expression has side effects, and a flag indicating whether the function containing the asm needs to align its stack conservatively.
+This value represents the inline assembler as a template string (containing the instructions to emit), a list of operand constraints (stored as a string), a flag that indicates whether or not the inline asm expression has side effects, and a flag indicating whether the function containing the asm needs to align its stack conservatively.

+The template string supports argument substitution of the operands using "``$``" followed by a number, to indicate substitution of the given register/memory location, as specified by the constraint string. "``${NUM:MODIFIER}``" may also be used, where ``MODIFIER`` is a target-specific annotation for how to print the operand (See :ref:`inline-asm-modifiers`).

+A literal "``$``" may be included by using "``$$``" in the template.
+To include other special characters into the output, the usual "``\XX``" escapes may be used, just as in other strings.
+Note that after template substitution, the resulting assembly string is parsed by LLVM's integrated assembler unless it is disabled -- even when emitting a ``.s`` file -- and thus must contain assembly syntax known to LLVM.

+LLVM's support for inline asm is modeled closely on the requirements of Clang's GCC-compatible inline-asm support.
+Thus, the feature-set and the constraint and modifier codes listed here are similar or identical to those in GCC's inline asm support.
+However, to be clear, the syntax of the template and constraint strings described here is *not* the same as the syntax accepted by GCC and Clang, and, while most constraint letters are passed through as-is by Clang, some get translated to other codes when converting from the C source to the LLVM assembly.

 An example inline assembler expression is:

 .. code-block:: llvm